 Advance booking of Bansko lift pass

 This is always cheaper, compared to the on-spot rates.
-It also saves time, as you can normally collect the ski pass before the first skiing day.
-The major tour operators are allowed to sell online ski packages, which also include a lift pass.
-Such deals are priced considerably lower compared to the official resort rates and all in all this is the best way to get a lift pass, along with equipment and group ski school tuition.
+It also saves time- you can normally collect the ski pass before the first skiing day.
+The major tour operators are allowed to sell online ski packages, including lift pass.
+Such deals are priced considerably lower compared to the official resort rates.
+This is the best way to get a lift pass, along with equipment and group ski school tuition.

 Booking Bansko lift passes on the spot

 Bansko ski passes you can buy from the ticket offices at the lower Gondola lift station.
 In busy periods this may take some time and by the time you wait there, the queue for the lift may have grown considerably.
 It would be best if you can buy the passes the previous evening instead in order to save time on the next morning.
-Good thing is that this is the only way to get half-day passes (valid from 12:30).
+For season 22/23 at Thursday, Friday and Saturday during February and March there is a kiosk working with prolonged time until 9 PM.
+There are also ATM-like machines working 24/7 at the gondola car parking and in front of Strazhite hotel where from you could buy a lift pass with a duration for 3 days maximum.

 VIP ski passes